Charlie Stubbs (Coronation Street): Storylines

-In 2005, Charlie began a relationship with Tracy Barlow (Kate Ford).
-He convinced her to move in with him and later in February 2006, manipulated her into having her daughter Amy (Madison Hampson/Amber Chadwick) move in with her parents.
+In late 2005, Charlie began a relationship with Tracy Barlow (Kate Ford).
+He convinced her to move in with him, and later, in February 2006, manipulated her into having her daughter Amy (Madison Hampson/Amber Chadwick) move in with her parents.
 In turn, Tracy began to manipulate Charlie.
-She pretended to be pregnant and used the money he gave her for an abortion to buy expensive shoes and used her "grief" to have him allow Amy to move back in.
+She pretended to be pregnant, and used the money he gave her for an abortion to buy expensive shoes and used her "grief" to have him allow Amy to move back in.
 When Shelley visited before her mother's marriage to Fred Elliott (John Savident), she and Charlie had a one-night stand.
 She told Tracy about their night of passion, who accused her of lying.

-Shelley later revealed that she was pregnant with Charlie's baby but did not allow Charlie to have anything to do with the baby, and left.
-He and Tracy briefly split but reconciled.
+Shelley later revealed that she was pregnant with Charlie's baby, but did not allow Charlie to have anything to do with the baby, and left.
+He and Tracy briefly split, but reconciled.
 Charlie later began an affair with Maria Sutherland (Samia Smith), who was renting his flat.
-When David Platt (Jack P. Shepherd) discovered the affair he tried to blackmail Charlie, threatening to reveal the affair to Tracy.
-Charlie retaliated by trying to drown David in the bath.
+When David Platt (Jack P. Shepherd) discovered the affair, he tried to blackmail Charlie, threatening to reveal the affair to Tracy.
+Charlie retaliated by trying to drown David in the bath, but was prevented from doing so when Maria arrived.
 When Tracy eventually found out about the affair, they split once more.
-Tracy began to plot revenge against Charlie and pretended to make amends with Charlie.
-She pretended he was abusing her to the point of burning herself with an iron to make it look like Charlie was responsible for her injuries.
-Charlie eventually realised his partner was seeking revenge and when he was about to tell her their relationship was over, she insisted on performing a lap dance for him.
+Tracy began to plot revenge against Charlie, and pretended to make amends with him.
+She pretended he was abusing her, to the point of burning herself with an iron to make it look like Charlie was responsible for her injuries.
+He eventually realised Tracy was seeking revenge, and when he was about to tell her their relationship was over, she insisted on performing a lap dance for him.
 She hit him round the head with a heavy ornament, and he later died in hospital.
-She claimed she had killed him in self-defence but the court found her guilty and she was given a life sentence.
+Tracy claimed she had killed him in self-defence, but a court found her guilty, and she was given a life sentence.